 A Portfolio is a collection of projects that have unifying characteristics.
 Thoseusually compete for the same resources, budget, or time slot.

-Portfolios, in conjunction with programs, are used to organize projects.
+You can use Portfolios and Programs to organize projects.
 Through organizing projects, users are able to compare similar projects and determine where resources will be best spent.

 Portfolio creation and organization is done by collecting high-level information during project creation through a project request form (business case).
 The business case contains: